jturner314/typed_csv/README.md

 ## Simple examples

 The reader does type-based decoding for each record in the CSV data.
 It checks that the headers match the field names in the record type.
+If desired, the reader can reorder columns to match headers to field names.

 ```rust
 extern crate rustc_serialize;